-Industry member tier Percentage of industry members Percentage of industry member recovery Percentage of total recovery
+Industry Member tier Percentage of Industry Members Percentage of Industry Member recovery Percentage of total recovery

 Tier 1 0.500 8.50 6.38

 Tier 2 2.500 35.00 26.25

 Tier 3 2.125 21.25 15.94

 Tier 4 4.625 15.75 11.81

-Industry member tier Percentage of industry members Percentage of industry member recovery Percentage of total recovery Tier 5 Tier 6 Tier 7 Tier 8 Tier 9 3.625 4.000 17.500 20.125 45.000 7.75 5.25 4.50 1.50 0.50 5.81 3.94 3.38 1.13 0.38 Total 100 100 75
+Tier 5 3.625 7.75 5.81

+Tier 6 4.000 5.25 3.94

+Tier 7 17.500 4.50 3.38

+Tier 8 20.125 1.50 1.13

+Tier 9 45.000 0.50 0.38

+Total 100 100 75

 For the purposes of creating these tiers based on message traffic, the Operating Committee determined to define the term "message traffic" separately for the period before the commencement of CAT reporting and for the period after the start of CAT reporting.
 The different definition for message traffic is necessary as there will be no Reportable Events as defined in the Plan, prior to the commencement of CAT reporting.
-Accordingly, prior to the start of CAT reporting, "message traffic" will be comprised of historical equity and equity options orders, cancels and quotes provided by each exchange and FINRA over the previous three months.36 Prior to the start of CAT reporting, orders would be comprised of the total number of equity and equity options orders received and originated by a member of an exchange or FINRA over the previous three-month period, including principal orders, cancel/ replace orders, market maker orders originated by a member of an exchange, and reserve (iceberg) orders as well as order routes and executions originated by a member of FINRA, and excluding order rejects and implied orders.37 In addition, prior to the start of CAT reporting, cancels would be comprised of the total number of equity and equity option cancels received and originated by a member of an exchange or FINRA over a three-month period, excluding order modifications (e.g., order updates, order splits, partial cancels).
+Accordingly, prior to the start of CAT reporting, "message traffic" will be comprised of historical equity and equity options orders, cancels and quotes provided by each exchange and FINRA over the previous three months.
+Prior to the start of CAT reporting, orders would be comprised of the total number of equity and equity options orders received and originated by a member of an exchange or FINRA over the previous three-month period, including principal orders, cancel/ replace orders, market maker orders originated by a member of an exchange, and reserve (iceberg) orders as well as order routes and executions originated by a member of FINRA, and excluding order rejects and implied orders.
+In addition, prior to the start of CAT reporting, cancels would be comprised of the total number of equity and equity option cancels received and originated by a member of an exchange or FINRA over a three-month period, excluding order modifications (e.g., order updates, order splits, partial cancels).
 Furthermore, prior to the start of CAT reporting, quotes would be comprised of information readily available to the exchanges and FINRA, such as the total number of historical equity and equity options quotes received and originated by a member of an exchange or FINRA over the prior three-month period.

-After an Industry Member begins reporting to the CAT, "message traffic" will be calculated based on the Industry Member's Reportable Events reported to the CAT as will be defined in the Technical Specifications.38
+After an Industry Member begins reporting to the CAT, "message traffic" will be calculated based on the Industry Member's Reportable Events reported to the CAT as will be defined in the Technical Specifications.

 The Operating Committee has determined to calculate fee tiers every three months, on a calendar quarter basis, based on message traffic from the prior three months.
-Based on its analysis of historical data, the Operating Committee believes that calculating tiers based on three months of data will provide the best balance between reflecting changes in activity by Industry Members while still providing predictability in the tiering for Industry Members.
+Based on its analysis of historical data, the Operating Committee believes that calculating tiers based on three months of data will provide the best balance between reflecting changes in activity by

+Consequently, firms that do not have "message traffic" reported to an exchange or OATS before they are reporting to the CAT would not be subject to a fee until they begin to report information to CAT.
+Industry Members while still providing predictability in the tiering for Industry Members.
 Because fee tiers will be calculated based on message traffic from the prior three months, the Operating Committee will begin calculating message traffic based on an Industry Member's Reportable Events reported to the CAT once the Industry Member has been reporting to the CAT for three months.
 Prior to that, fee tiers will be calculated as discussed above with regard to the period prior to CAT reporting.